ayowoleadenuga/tailwind-class-grouper/README.md

 # Tailwind Class Grouper Plugins

-Automatically organize and group your Tailwind CSS classes for better readability and maintainability.
+Automatically organize, group and categorize your Tailwind CSS classes for better readability and maintainability.
 Available as both ESLint and Prettier plugins.

 ## Before & After